 … 17 months later this nightstand was still sitting in our garage awaiting its makeover.
 I asked my son which color he wanted (hoping for something neutral), and he said he wanted the same navy as his DIY Locker Closet and DIY Locker Dresser.
 You guys!
 It’s spray paint!
 I can do this in, like, 10 minutes (almost).

-I started by removing the cheap-o plastic legs and knobs… a simple unscrewing was all it took.
+I started by removing the cheap plastic legs and knobs… a simple unscrewing was all it took.

-Then I gave it a very thorough cleaning (let’s just say I got out my bleach to disinfect it from anything that may have been lurking in the garage), and then I washed it down with a little soapy water, making sure everything thoroughly dried before moving on.
+Then I gave it a very thorough cleaning, washing it down with a little soapy water, making sure everything thoroughly dried before moving on.

-I ran into my first little snag because I needed to remove the bottom of the nightstand in order to paint it correctly, and one of the screws was stripped… Have you ever seen people use rubber bands on stripped screws?
+I ran into my first snag because I needed to remove the bottom of the nightstand in order to paint it correctly, and one of the screws was stripped… Have you ever seen people use rubber bands on stripped screws?
 I always wondered if it actually worked, and you guys, it totally does.

-Once the wood fill was completely dry it was time to get out the spray paint (and please note: I’d never touched a can of spray paint prior to blogging).
+Once the wood filler was completely dry it was time to get out the spray paint (and please note: I’d never touched a can of spray paint prior to blogging).

 A Couple Tips on Spray Painting Furniture (or Anything)

 1.)
 Use spray paint in a well-ventilated area such as outside or in an open garage.

 3.)
 Make sure to set your piece on something that you don’t mind getting paint on: a tarp, a big piece of cardboard, whatever you have.

 4.)
-When using spray paint, make sure to shake that can up well, and spray a little out onto a piece of cardboard to make sure it’s spraying correctly.
-You don’t want big blobs of paint coming out onto your piece.
+When using spray paint, make sure to shake that can well, and spray a little out onto a piece of cardboard to make sure it’s spraying correctly.
+You don’t want big globs of paint coming out onto your piece.

 5.)
 Several layers of quick, light sprays is better than one heavy layer.
 I still go overboard sometimes, but you get drippy paint if it’s too heavy.
 Not good.